Rhinoj0sa/rest_api_1/readme.md

 The notifications are keep in the notifications table in the database. is intended to send the notifications to the users that are subscribed to the category of the message.
 Another proccess read the table and send the notifications to the users and set the sent flag to true.

+http://localhost:3000/notifications (GET) this endpoint returns the notifications that are not sent yet.

 http://localhost:3000/user (POST) this endpoint receives a user and save it in the database.

+http://localhost:3000/user (GET) this endpoint returns all the users in the database.

 http://localhost:3000/user/seed (POST) this endpoint populates the customer table with some demo users.